José Peseiro: Nigeria

 On 29 December 2021, Peseiro reached a verbal agreement with the Nigeria Football Federation to replace Gernot Rohr at the helm of the national team.
 He was supposed to travel to the 2021 Africa Cup of Nations in Cameroon, but strictly as an "observer" while interim manager Augustine Eguavoen led the side to the last 16; the deal eventually fell through, as Eguavoen was retained at the end of the tournament.

 On 15 May 2022, Peseiro was finally appointed as the new head coach.
 He finished runner-up in the 2023 Africa Cup of Nations, losing 2–1 to hosts Ivory Coast; subsequently, he was awarded the Order of the Niger by president Bola Tinubu.

 Peseiro left his position on 1 March 2024.

 Zamalek

 Peseiro returned to both club duties and the Egyptian Premier League on 14 February 2025, signing a one-and-a-half-year contract at Zamalek.
 In his first three matches in charge, he managed three 1–1 draws.
 He was dismissed on 7 May, with the team third in the league and in the final of the Egypt Cup.

+Return to Saudi Arabia

+On 3 January 2026, Peseiro was appointed manager of Saudi First Division League's Al-Ula, on a deal until June 2027.